Blackberry Babka Wreath for Two

 Brush the wreath with egg wash, cover and set aside for a second rise of about 1.5-2 hours.

-Place the baking sheet in a preheated oven (350 degrees F) and bake the Blackberry Babka Wreath for 25-30 minutes.
+Place the baking sheet in a preheated oven (350°F) and bake the wreath for 25-30 minutes.

 Step 7 – Make a glaze from powdered sugar and milk and drizzle that over the wreath.
 You can do this immediately when the wreath comes out of the oven and the glaze will not be visible.
 When you drizzle the glaze over a cold wreath the sugar glaze remains visible.